How he became king (522 BC)

 Herodotus' version (paraphrased!)

 Cyrus had had two sons.
 He'd made Cambyses king, and entrusted him with continuing his policies – principally to eliminate the threat from Egypt.
-His younger son, Bardiya (called Smerdis by Herodotus) was given a large amount of territory to rule as he pleased.
+His younger son, Bardiya (called Smerdis by Herodotus, and Tanaoxar(c)es by Xenophon and Ctesias) was given a large amount of territory in the east to rule as he pleased.
 Fearing his popular brother Bardiya might grab powere while he was away in Egypt, Cambyses had him murdered, and appointed a trusted Magus as viceroy (Patizeithes).

 This Magus had a brother (called Gaumata by Darius) who resembled the murdered Smerdis, and unbelievably, was called Smerdis as well.
 The impostor was kept out of sight - and anyone who knew his true identity was murdered.
 When Cambyses, still in Egypt, found out that Smerdis was apparently in charge and hadn't been murdered after all, he got the original assassin to confirm he had killed him - he revealed that the Smerdis now king was an impostor, and brother of the Magus he'd left in charge!